alvr-org/ALVR/wiki/Use-ALVR-through-a-USB-connection.md

 You can accomplish this with some pre-made applications/scripts (just below), or run the commands manually with [SideQuest](https://sidequestvr.com/setup-howto)

 If you haven't already, connect a USB cable from your PC to your headset.
 USB 2.0 will work fine but 3.0 and higher is best.

-Make sure to authorize the computer in your headset.
+**Make sure to enable dev account and authorize the computer in your headset if you're on quest or enable USB Debug on Pico in settings.**

 ### Option 1 - Dedicated ADB Applications